Getting traffic is easy with ad copy. Improving your conversion rates? Not so much.

 If you use WordPress, you can download and install the Facebook Tracking Pixel plugin, which adds the Facebook conversion pixel code to your WordPress landing pages to determine the conversion rates.

-You can also use optimized CPM to target your ads to the right audience, so that you don’t waste your clicks or your money.
-Optimized CPM (oCPM) is an integral aspect of conversion tracking best practices:
+You can also use optimized CPM (oCPM) to target your ads to the right audience, so that you don’t waste your clicks or your money.
+Optimized CPM is an integral aspect of conversion tracking best practices:

 Here are the simple steps to set up a Facebook conversion pixel:

-Step #1: On your Facebook Ads manager, click the Conversion Tracking tab on the left side.
+- Step #1: On your Facebook Ads Manager, click the Conversion Tracking tab on the left side.

-Step #2: From the drop-down menu, give your conversion pixel a name that’s easy to remember.
+- Step #2: From the drop-down menu, give your conversion pixel a name that’s easy to remember.
 Then, select a category that best describes the type of conversion rates you want to see.

-Step #3: Click Create Pixel.
+- Step #3: Click Create Pixel.

-Step #4: Copy the code that appears.
+- Step #4: Copy the code that appears.

 Then paste it within the opening and closing <head> tags of your web page:

-2).
-Craft a powerful Facebook ad design: Is it the job of the landing page or the Facebook ad to convert clicks into leads?
+Is it the job of the landing page or the Facebook ad to convert clicks into leads?
 Well, I think they both play a vital role.

 When writing your Facebook ads, make sure that you include the four elements below:

-i).
-Visual: Visual information is valuable in the Facebook algorithm.
+Visual information is valuable in the Facebook algorithm.
 In the ever-evolving News Feed, visual information will engage your target audience’s news feed more than straight text.

-But, you also have to know the difference in picture quality and composition.
+However, you also have to know the difference in picture quality and composition.

-If you can do that, Facebook will give your ads higher priority, which ultimately means more highly-targeted users being sent to your landing page increasing the chance of website conversion.
+If you can do that, Facebook will give your ads higher priority, which ultimately means more highly targeted users being sent to your landing page, increasing the chance of website conversion.